 Making a Will

 Making a will is a critical step in managing inheritance tax effectively.
 A will specifies how assets are distributed and managed after death.
 It is important to make a will to specify asset distribution and appoint guardians for children, ensuring that their future is secure.
 Executors are responsible for carrying out the deceased’s wishes after death.
+A well-structured will can help avoid inheritance tax by ensuring assets are distributed in a tax-efficient manner, making use of available exemptions and reliefs.

 If you die without a will, estate distribution may not follow your wishes, and assets could go to The Crown.
 A will should also specify what happens to the estate assets if beneficiaries die before the testator.
 It is advisable to get legal advice to ensure the will is legally binding and that your wishes are followed.